CFexpress Type B Card Performance

 Biologists call a flock of CFexpress cards a “kidney” of cards

-Since this comparison review of CFexpress cards was published, we’ve added data from three additional cards.
+Since this comparison review of CFexpress cards was first published, we’ve added data from additional cards.
 The Mark II of the Delkin card is a new firmware version.
 The Transcend 512 GB card was added (and much liked) and the Lexar card was added (and, later, subtracted as it failed and the company could not replace it).
+Also added were the two types of Wise cards and the Delkin Black line.

 This is Walt the blue-winged teal, our test subject.
-We have 378,000 shots of him.
+We have MORE THAN 500K shots (And Growing) of him.

 A critical factor – perhaps the most important for sports and wildlife shooters – is the number of shots you can rip before you get the unpredictable stutter of a full cache.
 In mechanical shutter at 12 FPS, the R5 will give you between 10 and 15 seconds of glorious, uninterrupted shooting.
 This is the sum of the buffer and the number of shots a card can manage to ingest while the buffer is filling.
-The Delkin consistently took the lead here, aside from the Lexar, which initially beat it out, but eventually l slowed upon its failure after a day of testing.
+In our original analysis more than a year ago, the Delkin Power card consistently took the lead here.
+Since then, the Delkin Black card beat it, as did the Wise Pro card.

 Of interest here is the fact that Sandisk’s smaller card sizes – which sport very similar performance metrics on the label – perform terribly relative to the 512 GB card.
 Unfortunately, this seems to be the norm.
 Sony’s smaller sizes also perform poorly in the other tests relative to the 512 GB, although they are keeping up with their bigger sibling in this test of initial speed capacity.